elixir-lang/ex_doc/README.md

   4. Run `mix lint` to check if the Elixir and JavaScript files are properly formatted.
 You can run `mix fix` to let the JavaScript linter and Elixir formatter fix the code automatically before submitting your pull request.
   5. Please do not add the files generated in the `formatters/` directory to your commits.
 These will be handled as necessary by the repository maintainers.

-The build process is currently tested in Node 16 LTS.

 See the README in the `assets/` directory for more information on working on the assets.

 ## License